bmatsuo/jqsh/README.md

 **NOTE**: The above command varies depending on your system and the current version of jqsh.

-Or, if Go is installed on your system, you can install the unstable HEAD using `go get`.
+If Go is installed on your system, you can install the unstable HEAD using `go get`.

     go get github.com/bmatsuo/jqsh